MiXenia/Charm-List-Image-Transcriber-MHGU/README.md

 ![An image of the program showing a directory selector and a start button](Guide/FirstPage.png)

-Once it loads, the program should make the "Input", "Output", and "Pages" folders in the same directory as itself if they don't already exist.
+Once it loads, the program should make the "Input" and "Output" folders in the same directory as itself if they don't already exist.

 Go ahead and prep a folder (it doesn't have to be the provided Input folder, but using the Input folder streamlines things) with all of your screenshots.
 Make sure the folder *only* contains screenshots of your charm list and nothing else, just like this: